Dave-team/Knowledge-base/Mental Models.md

 Anchoring A cognitive bias that describes the common human tendency to rely too heavily on the first piece of information offered (the “anchor”) when making decisions.

-Incentive bias - People do what they perceive is in their best interest and are biased by incentives.
+Incentive bias - People do what they perceive is in their best interest and are biased by incentives: don’t ask the barber if you need a haircut

 First conclusion bias: the idea that the first idea gets in a mind and then the mind shuts.
 This is dangerous – it can lead us to accept erroneous results and cease asking questions